Best Known For

 Answer questions and see how you rank against other players.Play Now

-Actor, writer.
-Born Walter Marvin Koenig on September 14, 1936, in Chicago, Illinois.
+Actor, writer Walter Koenig was born Walter Marvin Koenig on September 14, 1936, in Chicago, Illinois.
 Koenig's acting career spans nearly five decades, with his most notable role being that of Ensign Pavel Chekov, in the television program, Star Trek.

-The son of Russian Jewish immigrants, Koenig largely grew up in New York City, where he attended public schools before venturing to Grinnell College in Grinnell, Iowa.
-He then transferred to UCLA where he finished with a bachelor's degree in psychology.
+The son of Russian Jewish immigrants, Koenig largely grew up in New York City.
+There he attended public schools.
+Koenig began acting in high school, but he didn't become serious about performing until later.
+After starting out at Grinnell College in Grinnell, Iowa, he then transferred to University of California Los Angeles.
+Koenig earned a bachelor's degree in psychology.

-Show creator Gene Roddenberry added the character after the Soviet media criticized him for not including a Russian character in the program.
+Star Trek creator Gene Roddenberry added Koenig's character after the Soviet media criticized him for not including a Russian character in the program.
 Chekov fit seamlessly into the series' storyline, but the larger ratings that Roddenberry had envisioned for the program never materialized.
 Star Trek was canceled after just three seasons.

 profile name: Walter Koenig profile occupation: